diegovalle/Homicide-MX-Drug-War/readme.md

 drugs:

-* Correlation between drug use and homicides
+* Correlations between drug use and homicides

 Notes
 -----
-Where possible I tried using the official population estimates from the CONAPO, but for some of the choropleths (1990, 1995 and 2000) I used census data at the county level.
+Where possible I tried using the official mid-year population estimates from the CONAPO, but for some of the choropleths (1990, 1995 and 2000) I used census data at the county level.

 Author
 -----